varabyte/kobweb/README.md

 Silk is a UI layer included with Kobweb and built upon Compose for Web.
 (To learn more about Compose for Web, please visit [the official tutorials](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Web/Getting_Started)).

-While Compose for Web requires you to understand underlying html / css concepts, Silk attempts to abstract some of that away, providing an API more akin to what you might experience developing a Compose app on Android or Desktop.
+While Compose for Web requires you to understand underlying HTML / CSS concepts, Silk attempts to abstract some of that away, providing an API more akin to what you might experience developing a Compose app on Android or Desktop.
 Less "div, span, flexbox, attrs, styles, classes" and more "Rows, Columns, Boxes, and Modifiers".